THEME: #162 LEMON AFFAIR

 - Mix well.

-- Serve the chutney with parathas, dosa, chila, as a sandwich spread or with any snack.
+- Serve the chutney with parathas, dosa, cheela, as a sandwich spread or with any snack.

-- Store the chutney in a jar and in the fridge.
+- Store the chutney in an airtight jar and in the fridge.

 - I put the water in which the lemons were boiled into a spray bottle and sprayed the house with it.
 Had the lemon scent at least for a couple of hours.

-- Add chilli powder according to your taste.
+- Add hot chilli powder according to your taste.

 - Roast coriander and fennel seeds before you powder it.